HannesParth/tick-debug/README.md

 - `Vector3`
 - `Vector3i`

+\
+When a value is tracked with TickDebug, a `ValueData` object is created to keep track of it (get it) (see [the bottom of the Autoload](./demo/addons/tick_debug/scenes/tick_debug.gd) for that inner class). \
+[Track Types](./demo/addons/tick_debug/scripts/track_types/tick_track_type.gd) are then used to provide the operations necessary.
+This abstract class can be extended to provide all the calculations, checks and formatting needed for a type.
+Since only the return values of these functions are important, this means you can easily add support for other built-in types, objects and custom classes.

 #### Enum Disclaimer

-There is no `enum` in `Variant.Type`, since enums are pretty much just constants with int values.
+There is no `enum` in `Variant.Type`, since enums are just constants with int values.
 Because of that, just like when using `print` with an enum value, if you directly put an enum value into `TickDebug.track`, you will get an int.

 If you want the name of that value, use `MyEnum.keys()[my_enum_value]`.
 Just be aware that this returns a String, so you are effectively tracking a String. \
-There is, to my knowledge, no way to get the name of builtin enums like `Key` from `@GlobalScope`.
+There is, to my knowledge, no way to get the name of built-in enums like `Key` from `@GlobalScope`.

 ### How to add support for a type